Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Armenia

-Armenia regulates certain forms of gambling, including a state-backed sports betting website operated by the Vivaro brand.
+Armenia regulates certain forms of gambling, including a state-backed sports betting website.

-Online betting is largely permitted in Armenia, provided it is run by a licensed operator (of which there is just one currently).
+Online betting is largely permitted in Armenia, provided it is run by a licensed operator.

 Cyprus

 Online sports betting is legal but highly regulated in the Republic of Cyprus.
-The National Betting Authority (NBA) oversees online betting and has issued licenses to a handful of operators.
+The National Betting Authority (NBA) oversees online betting and issues licenses to qualified operators.

 Gibraltar